 - 2 tbsp peanut butter (smooth)

-- Melt the Topping ingredients (I do it in the microwave in 30 second bursts).
+Melt the Topping ingredients (I do it in the microwave in 2 x 30 second bursts).
 Pour and spread over the Base - smooth the top or do swirls (see photos for examples of each).

 Refrigerate until set - about 1 1/2 hours.
 Remove from fridge, allow to come to room temp slightly (so top cuts neatly).
 Cut into 16 squares (or whatever shape you want!).
 Best served at room temperature.

-To make the crumbs, you can use a food processor.
-My preferred method is to pop them in a ziplock bag and use a rolling pin or can to bash them.
+To make the crumbs, you can use a food processor or pop them in a ziplock bag and use a rolling pin or can to bash them.
 Very therapeutic!

 2. Chocolate - Make sure you use chocolate for cooking/baking, not the eating kind!
 And if your store sells many types of chocolate chips, get the MELTING chocolate chips (as opposed to the ones that hold their shape in cookies / muffins etc) as they melt easier and smoother.
 This can be made with milk or dark chocolate.
 I use dark - not the expensive kind with a high cocoa %, just normal dark chocolate chips.